ImaanBontle/SDV-immersive-weathers/README.md

 <!--About the Mods-->
 ## About Immersive Weathers <a id="about"></a>

-*This mod series is currently a work-in-progress.
-More mods and features will follow in future updates.*
+*This mod series is currently a work-in-progress.*

-Have you felt saddened by the lack of weather mods for Stardew Valley?
-Well, I did.
-So I set out to fix that.
+Have you ever felt saddened by the general lack of weather mods for Stardew Valley?
+Well, I have.
+And I set out to fix that.

 **Introducing: Immersive Weathers, a brand-new family of weather-related mods!**